 Identifying work-from-home scams can be tricky, especially as they often appear alongside legitimate opportunities on popular job-search websites.
-And if you’re a retiree looking to supplement your Social Security or a worker left reeling by a late-career layoff, it can be awfully tempting to follow those leads.
+And if you’re a retiree looking to supplement your Social Security or a worker left reeling by the COVID-19 pandemic, it can be awfully tempting to follow those leads.
 Who wouldn’t like to earn big money stuffing envelopes or posting online ads from the comfort of your couch or get all the tools and training needed to start a lucrative home-based business?

 More involved cons promise to set you up in an online business — again, for a price, which can rapidly escalate into the thousands of dollars as one paid “training program” leads to another.
-One such operation allegedly bilked more than $125 million from thousands of unwary would-be entrepreneurs before being busted by the FTC in 2018.
+One such operation, a Malaysian company called My Online Business Education, agreed in February 2020 to pay more than $17 million to settle claims that it defrauded thousands of would-be entrepreneurs with costly business-coaching programs before being busted by the FTC.

 There are genuine work-from-home jobs out there.
 The trick is knowing how to spot the real opportunities in a sea of empty — and costly — promises.